RADHE-SHYAM-03/RADHE-SHYAM-03/README.md

 ### Cognifyz Technologies - Web Development Intern

-As a Web Development Intern at Cognifyz Technologies, I delved into real-world projects, honing my skills in web development.
-My contributions included [mention specific tasks or projects], where I applied my expertise in [mention relevant skills or technologies used].
+As a Web Development Intern at Cognifyz Technologies, I delved into real-world projects, honing my skills in web development.Where I applied my expertise in HTML5, CSS3 & JAVASCRIPT .
 This internship experience has been invaluable, providing insights into professional development practices and enhancing my understanding of the intricate aspects of web technologies.

 ## Projects